 The Sports Olympiad is a bi-annual event and an absolute sporting highlight for us.
 The five German schools of Southern Africa (Cape Town, Johannesburg, Pretoria, Hermannsburg and Windhoek) compete in various sports and disciplines for 5 days.
 The school with the most points wins the prestigious trophy.
 The DSK hailed as champions for two consecutive years, 2014 & 2016.

-At the beginning of Term 2, Grade 11 learners go on a 5-day excursion – The Outeniqua Hike.
-This is, for many students, an unforgettable experience; learners bond, make new friends and get to work together in teams.
+At the beginning of Term 2, Grade 11 learners go on a 5-day excursion, called The Outeniqua Hike.
+This is, for many learners, an unforgettable experience where the learners bond, make new friends and have the opportunity to work together in teams.

 Entrance Assessment for Grade 5

-English speaking learners, with nor prior knowledge of the German language can join the school in Grade 5 as we offer two streams from this point on, one for German and one for English speakers.
-Each year we host an Entrance Assessment, testing the level of English and Mathematics of current Grade 4 English applicants.
-The test is normally on a Saturday morning and students need to register beforehand by contacting admissions on email@example.com.
+English-speaking learners, with no prior knowledge of the German language, can join the school in Grade 5 as we offer two streams from this point on, one for German and one for English speakers.
+Each year we have an Entrance Assessment, testing the level of English and Mathematics of current Grade 4 English applicants.
+The test is normally on a Saturday morning and learners need to register beforehand by contacting admissions on firstname.lastname@example.org.